Consensys/doc.rollups/docs/Reference/JSON-RPC.md

     * `rejectionReason`: *string* - rejection reason details, when status of the outbound transfer is `REJECTED`

-    * `batchHeight`: *integer* - the unique batch index in the rollup that contains the transaction, following ascending ordinal numbering
+    * `batchHeight`: *integer* - unique batch index in the rollup that contains the transaction, following ascending ordinal numbering

 !!! example